Why does your mortgage keep going up?

 Here are answers to common questions about changes in your mortgage payment.

-Why would my mortgage payment go up?
+Why would your mortgage payment go up?

 Is it normal for a mortgage to go up every year?

-How can I avoid escrow account shortages?
+How can you avoid escrow account shortages?

 The key to successfully handling mortgage payment increases is to keep on top of your budget.
 You also can look into refinancing, depending on the market, to make sure you’re getting the best possible rate and payment.
+Even if you have a fixed-rate mortgage, it’s important to be prepared for the escrow costs to rise.

 Meet the requirements and ready to refinance?